procrastinando/translator_bot/README.md

 1.  **Create `docker-compose.yml`**

-    Create a `docker-compose.yml` file on your server:
+    Create a `docker-compose.yml` file on your server.
+This example configures the bot to offer English, Spanish, German, French, and Japanese.
+Modify the `TRANSLATOR_LANGUAGES` variable to fit your needs.

     ```yaml
     services:
       translator_bot: